smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 In this document, on-path SCONE Network Elements are generally considered within the *access* portion of the telecommunications provider’s network.
 However, multiple SCONE Network Elements may exist along a path between the communicating peers.
-Depending on their configuration and role they likely geneate different throughput advices for the SCONE enabled application traffic flows, specially when differnet *access* technologies are in use.
+Depending on their configuration and roles they are likely to generate different throughput advices for the SCONE enabled application traffic flows, specially when differnet *access* technologies are in use.
 SCONE protocol For example, a wireless access network element may operate differently from one in a fixed broadband network.
 Wi-Fi networks provide another example, where enforcement is often per user or per Service Set Identifier (SSID), but